KoenZomers/UniFiApi/README.md

 ## Version History

+Version 1.1.2.0 - April 4, 2019

+- Added option to retrieve the historical connection information of a specific client via GetClientHistory(clientMacAddress)

 Version 1.1.1.0 - April 3, 2019

-- Added option to retrieve the sites registered with UniFi
+- Added option to retrieve the sites registered with UniFi via GetSites()

 Version 1.1.0.0 - January 15, 2019